geemeows/personal-finance-tracker/README.md

 - **🔗 Link Transactions to Accounts:** Track transactions for each account.
 - **🏃📈 Google Sheets Integration:** Use Google Sheets as a backend to store and manage your data.

-Stay tuned for these updates! 🚀

 ## Included Goodies 🚀

-As a proof of concept, we’ve implemented automation tests for:
+As a proof of concept, I’ve implemented automation tests for:

 - **Account Creation** 🔍
 - **Transaction Addition** ➕